The work of sound artist Terry Adkins (1953-2014) installed at Hood Downtown. Photo by Alison Palizzolo.

 This exhibition was organized by the Hood Museum of Art, Dartmouth, and generously supported by the George O. Southwick 1957 Memorial Fund, the Eleanor Smith Fund, the Department of Biological Sciences, the Thayer School of Engineering, and the Danish Arts Foundation.

-Curated by Spencer Topel / Amelia Kahl
+Spencer Topel / Amelia Kahl